safe-global/safe-wallet-web/src/components/settings/ImportAllDialog/documentation.md

 - `_immortal|v2_MAINNET__SAFES` for mainnet
 - `_immortal|v2_5__SAFES` for goerli (chainId 5)

-Inside each of these keys the full safe information (including balances) is stored in stringified format.
+Inside each of these keys the full Safe information (including balances) is stored in stringified format.
 Example:

 ```json